Crossover from string to cluster dynamics following a field quench in spin ice: Relaxation of bulk properties

 As a test of the sensitivity of our results to finite-size effects and long-range interactions, we show the dependence of monopole density and magnetization for various system sizes in \reffig{mdensity_FSE} and for nonzero \(\gamma\) in \reffig{cdensity_C}.
 In both cases, only small quantitative effects are seen.

 The most noticeable effect of increasing \(\gamma\) from zero is a decrease in the equilibrium (i.e., long-time) density of monopoles \(\rho_1\), shown in the inset of \reffig{cdensity_C}(a).
 This occurs at all three temperatures shown, although for \(T=\qty{1.22}{\K}\) the slight decrease for small nonzero \(\gamma\) reverses as \(\gamma\) approaches \(1\).
-(Simulations at \(\gamma > 1\) [not shown] confirm that this trend continues to larger values of \(\gamma\).)
+(Simulations at \(\gamma > 1\) [not shown] confirm that \(\rho_1\super{eq}\) increases at larger \(\gamma\) in all three cases.)

-The decrease of monopole density with \(\gamma\) is, we believe, merely a consequence of the parameterization of the Coulomb interactions that we choose in our simulation: As \(\gamma\) increases, we also increase \(J\sub{eff}'\) in order to keep the activation energy \(\Delta\) fixed [see \refeq{Eq:Delta} and the following paragraph].
+The decrease of monopole density with \(\gamma\) is, we believe, merely a consequence of the parameterization of the Coulomb interactions that we choose in our simulation: As \(\gamma\) increases, we also increase \(\nu\) in order to keep the activation energy \(\Delta\) fixed [see \refeq{Eq:Delta} and the following paragraph].
 This has the effect of slightly increasing the energy of an oppositely charged pair of monopoles on tetrahedra beyond nearest neighbors, and hence reducing their density.
 At larger \(\gamma\), the longer-range interaction [second term in \refeq{eq:H}] can become larger, reversing the effect.

 Increasing \(\gamma\) from zero also results in slower relaxation of the magnetization, as shown in Fig.~\ref{cdensity_C}(b).
 This effect is more pronounced at lower temperatures, and can be understood as a consequence of the reduced monopole density.